 The good news is there is no waiting period in Georgia, which means you can get married as soon as you get your marriage license.
 They also don't have an expiration date, so you can get a license far in advance of your festivities.

-“In the state of Georgia marriage licenses don’t expire, so I encourage my couples to go as early as possible to check it off the list,” said Guess.
+“In the state of Georgia marriage licenses don’t expire, so I encourage my couples to go as early as possible to check it off the list,” says Guess.
 “Some Georgia probate courts have changed to an appointment-only process, and are months out with appointments.
 The metro counties that have walk-ins typically have long lines and wait time, up to two hours.
 So it’s best to get it done on a day when you have nothing planned.”

 Bring Your Documentation